ystia/yorc-guides/docs/applications/create_deploy.md

 <img src="../images/a4cApplicationLocation.png">

-Click on `Matching`, then `Nodes matching` and check that the abstrat Compute Node that was defined in our topology, was matched against a `Small compute` on-demand resource of type `yorc.nodes.google.Compute` :
+Click on `Matching`, then `Nodes matching` and check that the abstract Compute Node that was defined in our topology, was matched against a `Small compute` on-demand resource of type `yorc.nodes.google.Compute` :